DRSNJM/board-ultimatum/README.md

 Once you've pulled in the submodule you can use the Makefile in the root of this project.
 It has four helpful tasks:

-1.  `make deps` -- Install bootstrap compiliation dependencies.
+1.  `make deps` -- Install bootstrap compilation dependencies.
 Requires having npm installed already.
 2.  `make bootstrap` -- The default task (so simply running `make` will work just as well) compiles all bootstrap resources completely.